 The College of Family Physicians of Canada

 Ankle sprain.
 FootCareMD—American Orthopaedic Foot and Ankle Society website.
-Available at: http://www.aofas.org/footcaremd/conditions/ailments-of-the-ankle/Pages/Ankle-Sprain-.aspx.
-Accessed January 18, 2017.
+Available at: https://www.footcaremd.org/conditions-treatments/ankle/ankle-sprain.
+Accessed June 29, 2021.

 How to treat a jammed finger.
 USA Basketball website.
-Available at: http://www.usab.com/youth/news/2011/08/how-to-treat-a-jammed-finger.aspx.
-Published December 14, 2016.
-Accessed January 18, 2017.
+Available at: https://www.usab.com/youth/news/2011/08/how-to-treat-a-jammed-finger.aspx.
+Accessed June 29, 2021.

 Preventing basketball injuries.
 Stop Sports Injuries website.
 Available at: http://www.stopsportsinjuries.org/basketball-injury-prevention.aspx.
-Accessed January 18, 2017.
+Accessed June 29, 2021.